jesusMdza/9-rest-api/README.md

 # Mini REST API

 A REST API app for a school database that contains info about courses and users.
 View, create, update, and delete users and courses.
-Some routes are provided security which require a valid login to view its contents.
-Please see the section **Requires Login?** to use secured routes. ***This app can be used on your local browser but it's designed to be used and tested with Postman (Postman link at the bottom of this readme).***
+Some routes are provided security which require a user to log in with a username and password to view its contents.
+Please see the section **Routes That Require a Login** to use secured routes. ***This app can be used on your local browser but it's designed to be used and tested with Postman (Postman link at the bottom of this readme).***

 ## Made with:
 - Node